Mission

 Grandmother Project’s Change through Culture Approach

-Grandmother Project works with both rural and urban communities to improve the lives of women and children, especially of girls, using an innovative Change through Culture approach.
+Grandmother Project works with both rural and urban communities to improve the lives of women and children, and especially girls, using an innovative Change through Culture approach.
 This approach builds on community knowledge and experience and empowers communities to promote positive change for the benefit of all.

-Our approach
+Our approach:

 Grandmothers educate children about their history and culture and ensure they stay in school.